LucinoGarcia/Robot-Arm-Classification/README.md

 # Data Collection
 Over 1000 samples were collected for Gesture 1 using "The OpenBCI GUI".
-Since the raw EEG data was saved by session, a second person was necessary to annote the times necessary to partition them into individual EEGs using [this script](/OpenBCI_GUI_Timing.py).
-We initially believed the GUI was the most efficient way to extraoplate the raw EEG data but the strain on the computer's battery life was too great.
+Since the raw EEG data was saved by session, a second person was necessary to annotate the times required to partition them into individual EEGs using [this script](/OpenBCI_GUI_Timing.py).
+Initially, we believed the GUI was the most efficient way to extrapolate the raw EEG data, but the strain on the computer's battery life was too great.
 A program running from the machine's terminal shell was [created](/BCI_LiveFeeding.py).
-We made it so that the EEGs were saved as individual files which proved much easier when amssing them into a single database. <br><br>
+We configured it so that the EEGs were saved as individual files, which proved much easier when amassing them into a single database.
+The program was used for Gestures 2, 3, and 4, as well as the negative classification, Gesture 0.
+ <br><br>
-The data was too large to upload but have a size of (2980, 250, 16).
+The data was too large to upload but has a size of (2980, 250, 16).

 # Data cleaning